 Faculty and student research in our program explores sport, health and the body as crucial conduits for cultural values and for the production and reproduction of social relations of dominance and inequality.
 Our work in this respect is particularly concerned with the effects of social forces like class inequality, ableism, racialization, sizeism, sexual regulation, and gender on embodied existence.
 At the same time, our studies recognize the tremendous potential of bodily practices such as sex, eating, and physical activity to bring pleasure and meaning to individual lives and communities.
 To this end, current research projects within the program examine: the development of a critical sociology of obesity; "post-welfare," neo-liberal forms of social policy related to issues such as food, school nutrition programs, and breast cancer; relationships between bodies, styles of movement, and discourses about gender and sexuality; and, race, nationalism, and militarized sport.

 The unique contribution of our program to graduate training in cultural studies, sociology and history of sport, health and the body lies in our focus on interdisciplinary, critical and interpretive approaches to these phenomena.
 Students are encouraged to take courses in other departments such as sociology, politics, history, gender studies, cultural studies and geography and to bring the theoretical and methodological approaches associated with those disciplines to bear on their own projects.
 Through coursework, reading groups, seminars and independent studies within the School, students are exposed to key paradigms (Marxism, feminism, post-structuralism, phenomenology, etc.) in the critical and interpretive study of sport, health, and the body.
 The program has been designed to allow students maximum flexibility in pursuing research topics of their own choosing.
 This flexibility brings much diversity to the program and provides an excellent chance for students to exercise their own creativity and originality.
 Each student is encouraged to take advantage of the expertise of all faculty members in the field and to make connections with faculty in other departments at the University.

-Master’s students in our program are required to complete coursework and write a thesis.
+Master’s students in our program are required to complete coursework, and write and orally defend their thesis.